Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: AVCs with Variable

-To read the full AVC, we need to consider the modulus condition because failing the condition means that the corresponding vertex cannot appear (i.e., the corresponding $z_j=0$).
-For example, if $f=0$ mod $72$, then only $z_3,z_7,z_9$ can be non-trivial, so that the AVC becomes ($f=72k$ for positive integer $k$)
+The modulus condition means some $z_j=0$, i.e., the corresponding vertex does not appear.
+For example, if $f=0$ mod $72$, then only $z_3,z_7,z_9$ can be non-trivial.
+Denote $f=72k$.
+Then the AVC becomes

-The possible non-trivial $z_j$ for the other modulus classes of $f$ are listed in Table \ref{ab2cd||1a2b|3c|1a3d_mod}.
+For the other modulus classes of $f$, we list the non-trivial $z_j$ in Table \ref{ab2cd||1a2b|3c|1a3d_mod}.

-For each modulus class of $f$, there are finitely many combinations of the corresponding non-trivial $z_j$ satisfying the relation derived from the vertex counting equation.
-Among these, we choose only those combinations such that $x_1,x_2,x_3$ are positive integers.
+For each modulus class of $f$, there are finitely many combinations of the corresponding non-trivial $z_j$ satisfying the $z_j$ only relation.
+Among these, we choose only those $z_j$ such that $x_1,x_2,x_3$ are positive integers.
 Moreover, all vertices with nonzero $z_j$ should have degree $\ge 4$.

-Now we describe the general process, which assumes two basic facts: \begin{enumerate} \item The order matrix is invertible. \item The constant part of one angle is zero.
-The constant parts of all other angles are positive. \end{enumerate} Let $\alpha$ be the special angle in the second fact.
-Then
+Now we describe the routine process in general.
+Similar to in Section \ref{routine1}, we assume the order matrix $(P\, X)$ is invertible.
+Moreover, we assume the constant part of one angle is zero, and the constant parts of all other angles are nonzero.